HL7/davinci-epdx/source/pages/index.md

 - (148) Add Patient-everything operation as payload option
 - (147) Add MedicationDispense Resource, Add additional sections for Data Mapping, Expand on Data Provenance
 - (146) Add link to CMS BB2.0 Field Glossary, Add example TODO to Patient
-- Added Data Mapping section for Patient and Coverage
-- Changed definition of SMART-on-FHIR write to Provider EMR to support graceful degradation of capability for written data -  section 6-6-3
-- Fixed link from Section 3.3 to 2.8
-- Change Section Number format to fix links from Table of Contents
-- Number sections for easier reference during comment period

 ### Authors